KarTrak: Tags and label design

 A diagram of a complete KarTrak ACI barcode plate, as would be mounted on a rail car.

 Examples of the various KarTrak labels used to form a barcode.

 KarTrak ACI tags consisted of a plate with 13 horizontal labels put in a vertical arrangement that are also understood as data lines, which could have 13 different forms.
 These labels, or symbols, stand for the single digits 0–9, the number 10 as an extra feature for the checksum line, and the "START" and "STOP" labels that gave reference to the vertical line position of the tag.
 Modern depictions of the labels often name the upper color first and then the lower color.

 In practice people found that there were a significant number of cases where the label set was not done correctly or a label was applied incorrectly, such as being rotated by 180°.
-(The blue stripes of START and STOP lanels should to point to the left, such that the blue stripe is oriented toward the center of the label set.)
+(The blue stripes of START and STOP labels should to point to the left, such that the blue stripe is oriented toward the center of the label set.)
 In particular, the STOP labels appeared to be the subject of such errors, leading to decoding errors and the need for decoder workarounds in the field that effectively weakened the system.
 Even some early advertising materials exposed such flaws.